-A nest egg is a large amount of money or assets that someone saves or invests to meet a certain financial goal.
-Usually, a nest egg focuses on longer-term financial goals such as saving for retirement, paying for a child’s college education, or buying a home.
+So what is a nest egg exactly?
+A financial nest egg is a large amount of money that someone saves and/or invests to meet a certain financial goal.
+Usually, a nest egg focuses on longer-term goals such as saving for retirement, paying for a child’s college education, or buying a home.

 5 Steps to Building a Nest Egg